East and Southeast Asia

 Finance

-All students nominated to UNNC Summer School will receive a tuition and accommodation fee waiver.
+All students nominated to UNNC International summer schools will receive a tuition and accommodation fee waiver.
+Students from low-income households who meet the Global Opportunities team's widening participation eligibility criteria will be prioritised.

 Means-tested bursaries